 Lighting is an integral upgrade when it comes to decorating a bathroom.
 Remember it sets the tone of the room with style as well as function.

 When making the lighting choices, keep in mind the uses of the bathroom.
 Direct light is needed if applying make-up and perhaps putting in contact lenses.
-Most importantly, the family bathroom needs more direct and task light then would a powder room.
-You have to decide on the choice of LED, halogen, incandescent or cfl bulbs.
-Regardless, I always recommend a dimmer switch to control the light output.
+Most importantly, the main or master bathroom needs more direct and task light then would a powder room.
+You have to decide on the choice of LED, halogen or incandescent lighting.
+Regardless of the type of bulb I always recommend a dimmer switch to control the light output.

 The Layered Lighting Look